Železný Brod: Geography

 Železný Brod is located about 10 km southeast of Jablonec nad Nisou.
 It lies in the Giant Mountains Foothills.
 The highest point is at 453 m above sea level.
-The Jizera River flows through the town, the Žernovník Stream flows into it through the northern part of the town.
+The Jizera River flows through the town.
+The Žernovník Stream flows into the Jizera through the northern part of the town.
+The Kamenice River flows along the eastern municipal border before it joins the Jizera just outside the limits of Železný Brod.

 History

 Železný Brod was founded in the 11th or 12th century as a settlement named as Brod ("ford") or Brodek ("little ford").
 In the 13th century, King Ottokar II promoted the village to a town.
 In 1468, the town was burned down, however in 1501, King Vladislaus II restored the town's rights and gave the town its coat of arms.
 Most likely at the same time Železný ("iron") was added to its name, alluding to the town's steelworks.

 In the late 19th and early 20th centuries, the glassmaking industry boomed with the development of glass production and grinding mills.
 In 1920, the first Czech professional glassmaking school was opened.